Home / Insights / Events & Webinars / Energy Unplugged

 Energy Unplugged

-Connect with industry professionals and gain practical energy and sustainability cost-saving tips at our exclusive event.
+Industry professionals connected and gained practical energy and sustainability cost-saving tips at our exclusive event.

 Location: Albert Hall, Manchester, M2 5QR

-• Hear from Tim Peake, renowned British astronaut and keynote speaker, sharing his unique perspective on innovation and resilience.
+• Tim Peake, renowned British astronaut and keynote speaker, shared his unique perspective on innovation and resilience.

-• Join Ed Gillespie, a veteran environmentalist, activist and futurist, for a fast-paced, thought-provoking session that challenges assumptions and sparks new thinking.
+• Ed Gillespie, a veteran environmentalist, activist and futurist, delivered a fast-paced, thought-provoking session that challenged assumptions and sparked new thinking.

-• Access practical, sector-specific insights across the energy value chain.
+• Practical, sector-specific insights were shared across the energy value chain.

-• Connect with Inspired’s experts and peers from across the industry.
+• Attendees connected with Inspired’s experts and peers from across the industry.

 Event Programme